metaver5o/unity3d/ReadMe.md

 Join us on our discord channel at [totema.studio/discord](https://totema.studio/discord), there's a technical channel in there mostly dedicated to this tool. :+1:

+## Disclaimer

+This project is not affiliated with Unity Technologies.

 ## License

 [MIT](LICENSE.md) © [Gabriel Le Breton](https://gableroux.com)